jpulgarin/django-tokenapi/README.md

 Installation
 ------------

-First obtain simpleapi package and place it somewhere on your PYTHONPATH, for example in your project directory (where settings.py is).
+First obtain tokenapi package and place it somewhere on your PYTHONPATH, for example in your project directory (where settings.py is).

 Alternatively, if you are